- What is the progress check at age two?

 - What will the Two Year Progress Check cover?

-The progress check will provide parents with a short written summary of their child’s development in the prime areas, identifying the child’s strengths and any areas where the child’s progress is less than expected.
+The progress check will provide parents with a short written summary of their child’s development in the prime areas, and their behaviour and attitudes to learning.
+The check will identify the child’s strengths and any areas where the child’s progress is less than expected.

 We will also comment on how the child demonstrates the Characteristics of Effective Learning such as: